Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 Step 5: Define the Architect
 -----------------------------

-The ``Architect`` class of the ``mach_eval`` module is described in detail in the user guide :doc:`here <../../../code_overview>`.
+The ``Architect`` class of the ``mach_eval`` module is described in detail in the user guide (TODO fix link).
 The purpose of the ``Architect`` is to convert an input tuple (which is presumably set up to compactly encode the free variables of an optimization) into a machine object (which likely requires far more information than is contained by the free variables).
 For this example, the input tuple is defined using the following:

 * ``x[0] = r_ro`` Outer rotor radius
 * ``x[1] = d_m_norm`` Normalized magnet thickness